-into English.
+Our first approach involves leveraging an automatic machine translation system to imbue English text with the style of a foreign language by translating through that language.
+For this purpose, we tested two web-based translation systems, Google Translate4 and Yahoo!
+Babel Fish5.
+Starting with texts from the LOCNESS (Louvain Corpus of Native English Essays)6, the native English counterpart from the ICLE, we translated them into each of four languages (again, Chinese, Japanese, French, and Spanish), and then translated them back into English.
 We used the result as a training set, with the version of the corpus translated through, for instance, Chinese, taking the place of a corpus of texts written by learners whose L1 is Chinese.
 One major advantage of this approach is that, since a single English corpus is used as the starting point, there is no possibility of topic bias.
 We test with both the ICLE and Lang-8 (200 texts for each language).
-The significance results are the result of a comparison with the baseline, 25%.
+The significance results are with respect to a comparison with the baseline, 25%.

 Feature set ICLE, BF ICLE, Google Lang-8, BF Lang-8, Google

-Character n -grams 29.6 31.6 25.8 25.8
+Character n -grams 29.6 31.6 30.8 32.0

-POS n -grams 27.0 38.0 20.1 29.3
+POS n-grams 27.0 38.0 26.2 30.0

-Function words 29.1 37.8 24.6 30.9
+Function words 29.1 37.8 21.8 31.4

-Word n -grams 30.5 38.4 24.6 28.7
+Word n -grams 30.5 38.4 25.9 34.7

-Combined 30.4 38.8 24.3 29.4
+Combined 30.4 38.8 24.3 32.0